ubik23/charactercreator/README.md

 # License

-The project is licensed AGPL, clone, modify and share your improvements!
+The code is licensed AGPL, clone, modify and share your improvements!
+The assets in `src/layer/` are licenses CC-BY-NC unless you received another licenses as an elligible  patron.

 Suggestions are welcomed.
 Post an issue on the project's Github page to let us know what new features you want implemented and any bugs you may find along the way.
 Just make sure it isn't already on the list.